More for less: Predicting and maximizing genetic variant discovery via Bayesian nonparametrics: Experiments

-\citet{zou2016quantifying} use a linear program to estimate \emph{rare} variant frequencies; they approximate frequencies of common variants with the empirical frequency. ``Rare'' is defined to be any frequency less than $\kappa/100$, for some user-defined threshold $\kappa \in (0,100)$, interpreted as a percent.
-In practice, we found that the output of the algorithm is very sensitive to the choice of $\kappa$ (see \Cref{sec:app-exp_additional_zou}).
-The authors suggest $\kappa = 1$ as a default setting, but we observed numerical instability and poor predictive performance for this choice.
+While the method of \citet{zou2016quantifying} performs well in our experiments above, we found serious numerical issues in other cases.
+In particular, \citet{zou2016quantifying} exploits a linear programming approach to estimate rare variant proportions; the authors approximate proportions of common variants with the corresponding empirical frequencies.
+The authors define a variant as ``rare'' if it has frequency less than $\kappa/100$, for a user-defined threshold $\kappa \in (0,100)$, interpreted as a percent.
+In practice, we found that the output of the algorithm is very sensitive to the choice of $\kappa$; see \Cref{sec:app-exp_additional_zou}.
+The authors suggest $\kappa = 1$ as a default setting, but we observed numerical instability and poor predictive performance for this value.
 This observation holds especially when the pilot size $N$ is small, which we believe to be a particular case of interest in designing experiments for further data collection (i.e., for the follow-up study).
-For instance, we expect the small-$N$ case to arise frequently in the study of non-model organisms \citep{russell2017non}.
+For instance, we expect the small-$N$ case to arise in the study of non-model organisms \citep{russell2017non}.
 In \Cref{fig:prediction_all}, we chose $\kappa = 20$, which led to convergence of the optimization algorithm in all cases.
 We explore other values of $\kappa$ in \Cref{sec:app-exp_additional_zou}.
+Beyond these issues, we sometimes found that the method of \citet{zou2016quantifying} failed to converge.
+While the convergence issue did not arise for our experiments in this section, it did arise for another analysis of the TCGA data; see \Cref{sec:app_tcga_genes}.

+The Good-Toulmin method used in \citet{chakraborty2019somatic} performs poorly in our experiments above (\Cref{fig:prediction_all} and \Cref{fig:prediction_same_conditions_boxplot}), as well as in our further real-data experiments in \Cref{sec:app-exp_gnomAD}.
+However, we find that this method seems competitive with the best alternative on other cancer genomics data; see \Cref{sec:app_tcga_genes}.
+Further understanding of the variable performance of this estimator would be an important first step before any potential future use.
+By contrast, we find that jackknife \citet{gravel2014predicting}, with an appropriate hyperparameter calibration, performs well across all of our experiments when conditions are kept constant between the pilot and follow-up.